rtperson/Haskell-Pong/readme.markdown

 The keys 'O' and 'L' move the right paddle. <br>
 Space key serves the ball. <br>
 Escape key exits the game. <br>
-The idea is to keep the ball in play. <br>

 ##Some ideas for the future: